 I don’t think I need to tell you fan service can saturate a story to the point of distraction it makes a person only see a character as ass and tits so when a big emotional event comes along for them you feel nothing for them because they are simply boiled down to ass and tit’s and whatever characterisation (if they have any at all) they have is buried underneath that, but that also depends on what kind of story your trying to tell as well and how the story is meant to go along with it.
-A action/martial arts anime I don’t want to see a chicks panties I want to get back to the fighting, a story about a girl trying to loose her virginity I’m okay with the fan service it makes sense here and it would be strange without it but it still boils down to fap material and while it goes with the story it’s not being partially smart about it and that’s what erks me the most.
+A action/martial arts anime I don’t want to see a chicks panties I want to get back to the fighting, a story about a girl trying to loose her virginity I’m okay with the fan service it makes sense here and it would be strange without it as this adds to the characters rather than subtracts from them but it still boils down to fap material and while it goes with the story it’s not being partially smart about it and that’s what erks me the most.
 Now many of you have probably never seen smart fan service as I have only seen 4 anime such as Panty and Stocking, Re:Creators, Koybashi Dragon Maid Ova and Shimoneta, in that demonstrates the use of this and is consistent with the narrative of the story, but the most outstanding fan service is done in Shimoneta A World In Which Dirty Jokes Don’t Exist, which has given a proper execution of how fan service should be used and how it can deliver a meaningful impact to a scene while still giving a forbidden look underneath a girls skirt in the most provocative of ways.

 Throughout the series of Shimoneta the best bit of fan service is done in episode 11 where S.O.X , the Decency Squad and the Student Council team up to defeat Gathered Fabric.
 In the principles office where Blue Snow and Tanukichi go to confront White Peak, Anna comes out like a bat out of hell cutting down White Peaks goons.

 Her skirt fly’s up and we see her white panties which is the first instance of her wearing those coloured panties in the series.
-The first time the audience get’s a solid look of Anna’s under garments is in the dim light of Tanukichi’s apartment where we clearly see she is wearing aqua coloured panties.
+The first time the audience get’s a solid clear look of Anna’s under garments is in the dim light of Tanukichi’s apartment where we clearly see she is wearing aqua coloured panties.

 But this underwear changes in certain light as aqua is both green and blue, giving the same piece of underwear two different meanings.
 For the Japanese the colour green expresses, freshness, youth, a strong sense of right and wrong, someone who is new and inexperienced in certain ways and safety, these are prevalent traits that Tanukichi who is crushing on Anna see’s in her but the deepest of these quality’s which he finds attractive is the aurora of safety the she exudes.
 In episode 2 when describing his past and how he was ignored by everyone due to his fathers actions of erotic terrorisim, the moment when Anna approached him with her arms outstretched with a wide beaming smile asking him to play ball at least by the gestures that she gives him during the flashback, this gave him a sliver of hope that things could get better and he describes that she was like a guardian angel helping him in his darkest hour, telling us he feels safe in her presence but all to soon his world view is flipped.
-When Anna breaks into his house and assault’s him putting her panties on his (this is the first time her panties are shown) head they look blue meaning villainy and are no longer green, foreshadowing the intense evil that is about to dawn on Tanukichi and those that surround him but once he takes them off and has a look at them the damp part which you can defiantly tell is green looks like it’s slowly disappearing into nothingness, signalling that evil is starting to take over in Anna and her main characteristic that Tanukichi fell for, the comforting safety in her sweet smile is no longer and the angel he thought she was is now a demon, with her previous mentioned mannerisms that were once seen in a positive light have taken on a villainous tone.
+When Anna breaks into his house and assault’s him putting her panties on his (this is the first time her panties are shown) head they look blue and in this case means villainy and are no longer green, foreshadowing the intense evil that is about to dawn on Tanukichi and those that surround him but once he takes them off and has a look at them the damp part which you can defiantly tell is green looks like it’s slowly disappearing into nothingness, signalling that her main characteristic that Tanukichi fell for, the comforting safety in her sweet smile is no longer and the angel he thought she was is now a demon, with her previous mentioned mannerisms that were once seen in a positive light have taken on a villainous tone.
 After the act of violation at his apartment when you see her panties in the clear light of day again they no longer have a green tint and instead look light blue telling us the sweet safe Anna we once knew is gone and replaced by crazy villain Anna who believe she’s doing everything for pure reason when in fact they are still villainous making this once nuisance character to our protagonists one of the main antagonist in the series and whenever we see her panties again they are always a light blue.